Leicester City Owner Vichai Srivaddhanaprabha Confirmed Dead In Helicopter Crash Outside Stadium

 — BBC Sport (@BBCSport) October 28, 2018

 Srivaddhanaprabha, who was one of the richest men in Thailand with an estimated net worth in excess of $4 billion, has left a lasting legacy at Leicester.
-Since taking over, he transformed the fortunes of the club and in 2016, against all odds, he inspired underdogs Leicester City to a Premier League title for the first time in their history.
+Since taking over, he transformed the fortunes of the club, and in 2016, against all odds, he inspired underdogs Leicester City to a Premier League title for the first time in their history.
 The ethnically diverse city of Leicester united with Srivaddhanaprabha’s leadership, who has also been instrumental in donating to local charities, helping out with the community, and opening hospitals in Leicester.

 Leicester City players, who were part of the team that lifted the trophy under the Thai owner’s guidance, paid their tributes soon after reports confirmed that Srivaddhanaprabha had died in the helicopter crash.